Godiesc/Chameleons-Beauty/README.md

    <ul>
 <li>(ES) Para encontrar el directorio de tu perfil ve a <a href="https://github.com/Godiesc/Chameleons-Beauty#example-of-aboutsupport"> about:support</a> or about:profiles. </li>
 <li>(EN) To find out your profile directory go to <a href="https://github.com/Godiesc/Chameleons-Beauty#example-of-aboutsupport"> about:support</a> or about:profiles.</li></ul>
-Additionally You should install the themes from firefox add-ons web page: https://addons.mozilla.org/es/firefox/user/7024772/

 # Compatibilidad - Compatibility